VEuPathDB/packer-ebrc/centos-7/README.md

 Converts `x86_64-virtualbox-puppet` OVF to Vagrant box with EBRC WDK-based web development support.

-Run `bin/export_ebrc_puppet` to obtain Puppet manifests for EBRC server deployments as a git archive in the `scratch` directory.
+The provisioning in `x86_64-virtualbox-web.json` includes a run of `bin/export_ebrc_puppet` to obtain Puppet manifests for EBRC server deployments as a git archive into the `scratch` directory.
 (Git archives can not be commited to).
 Production hiera data is excluded from the export by this script.

-    bin/export_ebrc_puppet

     packer build x86_64-virtualbox-web.json